I don’t want Leni to run for President.

 Leni only has a small number of allies. (the left is almost virtually silent about her)

-Leni has a very limited amount of political machinery. (provided that the machinery we’re talking about is the same machinery that handled the Otso Diretso campaign)
+Leni has a minimal amount of political machinery. (provided that the machinery we’re talking about is the same machinery that handled the Otso Diretso campaign)

 Another problem that she has to grapple with is her choice of Vice-President.

-If a Duterte-Duterte, Go-Duterte or worse a Duterte-Marcos tandem pushes thru the Marcoses with their bottomless cash reserves from the late dictators’ plundering days, plus the money from China and the hidden wealth of the Duterte’s, one can only hope for a miracle to beat such tandem.
-(By the way there’s even talks of Pacquiao running for VP)
+Suppose a Duterte-Duterte, Go-Duterte, or worse, a Duterte-Marcos tandem pushes thru the Marcoses with their bottomless cash reserves from the late dictators’ plundering days, plus the money from China and the hidden wealth of Duterte’s.
+In that case, one can only hope for a miracle to beat such a tandem.
+(By the way, there are even talks of Pacquiao running for VP)

-The only good thing perhaps is that Digong seems to mistrust the Marcoses because of Bong2x, however if it means that Duterte would stay in power by virtue of their partnership then one can expect a Duterte-Marcos tandem.
+The only good thing perhaps is that Digong seems to mistrust the Marcoses because of Bong2x; however, if it means that Duterte would stay in power under their partnership, then one can expect a Duterte-Marcos tandem.

-Another name that comes to mind for the VP position would be Grace Poe, it’s no mystery how she made a huge dent in the last elections and took a lot of votes from the opposition.
+Another name that comes to mind for the VP position would be Grace Poe, and it’s no mystery how she made a considerable dent in the last elections and took a lot of votes from the opposition.

-Grace Poe has been playing the waiting game, and is perceived to be on the fence for a lot of issues.
-However, her influence in the masses can never be ignored, and with her deep roots with ABS-CBN by virtue of her mom and the support of followers of “Ang Probinsyano” and the definite endorsement of Coco Martin, one can only imagine how much power and votes she can muster in 2022.
+Grace Poe has been playing the waiting game and is perceived to be on the fence for many issues.
+However, her influence on the masses can never be ignored.
+With her deep roots with ABS-CBN under her mom and the support of followers of “Ang Probinsyano,” and the definite endorsement of Coco Martin, one can only imagine how much power and votes she can muster in 2022.

-While I am not sure if Grace Poe has the money, or the political machinery, one things for sure, it would be in her best interest to run alongside Leni as her Vice President, if only to secure her ambition to be president in 2028.
+While I am not sure if Grace Poe has the money or the political machinery, one thing is for sure, it would be in her best interest to run alongside Leni as her Vice President, if only to secure her ambition to be President in 2028.